Vincenzo Dapino: Biography

 On 29 September 1943 Dapino was given command of the 1st Motorized Group, the first combat unit of the Italian co-belligerent Army established to fight alongside the Allies for the liberation of Italy from the Germans.
 The 1st Motorized Group had its headquarters in San Pietro Vernotico and began training in Montesarchio, amidst great difficulties, under the direct control of the Allies.
 Dapino tried to obtain from the government the assignment of a special allowance for operations, in order to prevent the pay received by the Italian fighters from being excessively lower than that given by the U.S. Fifth Army to its own soldiers, which negatively affected the morale; as the government refused, he granted on his own initiative an extraordinary allowance of ten lire for the soldiers and eighteen for the non-commissioned officers, a fait accompli that was later approved by the Army General Staff.
 Dapino obtained from the Fifth Army a food table similar to the American one, but which did not include some kinds of comfort, such as wine and cigarettes; the Ministry of War in Brindisi refused to provide these goods, since "this groupment carries out activities in favor of the Allies and is supplied by them".
 Dapino then declared that in the absence of supplies, he would buy them on his own initiative, and would continue to distribute comfort items "whenever the troops need it.
-Soldiers who live for several days in mountain positions, in the cold and rain, without being able to set up tent and cook thei rations and being subjected to continuous fire by the enemy, and units that make strenuous nocturnal corvées to carry ammunition, food and water to the frontline, do not carry out activities in favor of the Allies but represent the only troops of the Italian Army that are currently fighting".
+Soldiers who live for several days in mountain positions, in the cold and rain, without being able to set up tent and cook their rations and being subjected to continuous fire by the enemy, and units that make strenuous nocturnal corvées to carry ammunition, food and water to the frontline, do not carry out activities in favor of the Allies but represent the only troops of the Italian Army that are currently fighting".